CenterForDigitalHumanities/rerum-cloud/docs/api.md

 in storage and `@context` for [known types](#collection-aliases) are filled upon delivery and may be omitted.

+When an object is updated, the `@id` will be changed, as the previous version will maintain its place in the history of that object.
+To overwrite the same object, instead of creating a new version, include `?overwrite=true` in the request.
+See [Friendly Practices](practices.md) for the rare times when creating a new entry in the history is not wanted and [Versioning](version.md) for an explanation of how each object's history is maintained in RERUM.

 ### Add Properties

 | Patterns | Payloads | Responses